Building a public Shopify application

 Creating the webhook subscription

 After receiving the access token, you can use it to instantiate a session with Shopify.
-Once the session is active, your application can begin making API calls to Shopify.
+When the session is active, your application can begin making API calls to Shopify.

 In this case, the webhook subscription has the topic